Stop whatever you’re doing right now!

 - Cut along the DOTTED lines only, starting with page A1.
 As you progress through each page, align it with the border on the previous page.
-E.g Page A2 aligns with the border labeled A2 on page A1.
+E.g Page A2 aligns with the border labelled A2 on page A1.

 - Continue through this process, aligning B1 underneath A1 and so forth.

-- Once you’ve reached page B4, cut off the entire border, attach, and you’re done!
+- Once you’ve reached page B4, cut off the entire border, attach and you’re done!

 You may like to place this resource on a communal table in your classroom, or alternatively why not back it with some cardboard and hang it in a blank space on the lower half of a wall in your classroom?
-This way students can sit in front of it and color, and it doesn’t matter if they press a little too hard!
+This way students can sit in front of it and colour, and it doesn’t matter if they press a little too hard!

 If you have some special students who would benefit from a calm down every now and then, this is the resource for you.
-Mindful coloring has been proven to reduce stress and anxiety in children (and adults!).
+Mindful Colouring has been proven to reduce stress and anxiety in children (and adults!).